 The world language department uses the World-Readiness Standards for Learning Languages.
 The goal areas include communication, cultures, connections, comparisons and communications.
-Our department emphasizes the need to apply the skill and understanding measured by Common Assessments
+Our department emphasizes the need to apply the skill and understanding measured by the standards beyond the instructional setting.
+Our department also assesses students who have completed the fourth level in any of our three languages offered, to insure they are bilingual and award them with the California State Seal of Biliteracy.